Mingtiandi

 “The full leasing of Casa Grande – Phase 1 validates our assessment of the demand for industrial assets in this location,” said Sanjeev Dasgupta, the trustee-manager’s chief executive officer.
 “The proposed Casa Grande – Phase 2 acquisition provides an opportunity to increase exposure to the industrial sector and expand our presence in Mahindra World City, a prime industrial corridor in Chennai.”

-Located the capital of Tamil Nadu state in southeastern India, Mahindra World City is being promoted as the country’s first-ever integrated business city and occupies a 1,500 acre (15 hectare) site.
+Located in the capital of Tamil Nadu state in southeastern India, Mahindra World City is being promoted as the country’s first-ever integrated business city and occupies a 1,500 acre (15 hectare) site.

 The industrial park is home to blue chip multinationals including German luxury car maker BMW, German chemical company BASF, Japanese transport system supplier Fujitec and German pharmaceutical firm B. Braun.